-Finding F1-30: There is currently no solution for putting an RF launcher close to the reactor/plasma setting.
+Finding F1-30: There is currently no solution for putting an RF launcher close to a burning plasma.
 Challenges include the survivability and propagation of an RF launcher in a nuclear environment.
 US progress in the development of advanced alloys (i.e., GRCop-84) and advanced manufacturing techniques can be evaluated and advanced by performing tests and leveraging collaboration with fast fission reactors (in alignment with Recommendation R1-5 related to fast neutron needs for materials development).